asalool/weather-journal-app/README.md

 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.

 ## More
 Other things that need to be done.
+And another onr.